ProSensory/Alex_Game_Libs/README.md

 This Project is for the sole purpose of demonstrating my abilities in Project Design.

 What I Am trying to demonstrate in this project:
-1. My independence from usage of external libraries
+1. Independence from usage of external libraries
-2. To design clean and readable code.
+2. Design clean, readable, and well documented code.
-3. My skills in algorithmic design and problem solving.
+3. Document progress.
+4. Skillfully designs algorithms and programming logic.
-4. To not steal from any unlicensed or licensed sources on the internet.
+5. Refrain from using any unlicensed or licensed sources on the internet.

 Project Goals:
 1. 2D/3D Soft Game Engine